MrS0m30n3/youtube-dl-gui/docs/faqs.md

 * **I'm using the HLS downloader and the 'stop' button won't work**:
 That's also a known issue with the HLS downloader on Windows.
 You should use the native HLS implementation or wait for the download to complete normally.
 For more info you can read issue [#49](https://github.com/MrS0m30n3/youtube-dl-gui/issues/49).

+* **Is it possible to use a youtube-dl version other than the official one?**:
+You can use your own version of youtube-dl by editing the "youtubedl_path" option in your settings.json file and make it point to your own binary (e.g. /usr/local/bin).
+Note that if youtube-dl-gui does not have write permissions to this new directory the "update" option in the GUI will fail.
+Also, note that changing the "youtubedl_path" won't change the update source which is hardcoded for now to "https://yt-dl.org/latest/".